no-stack-dub-sack/ApexDoc2/README.md

 A favicon has been added with ApexDoc2, so if you'd like to use your own favicon, simply replace the favicon png in the output directory with your own favicon.
 It must be a PNG and named favicon.png.

 ## Documenting Class Files
-ApexDoc2 scans each class file, and looks for comment blocks with special keywords to identify the documentation to include for a given class, property, or method.
+ApexDoc2 scans each class file, and looks for comment blocks with special keywords to identify the documentation to include for a given class, property, enum, or method.
 The comment blocks must always begin with /** (or additional *'s) and can cover multiple lines.
 Each line must start with * (or whitespace and then *).
 The comment block ends with */.
 Special tokens are called out with @token.

+## Tips
+- `@description` tokens are optional; you may omit them.
-Within your ApexDoc2 comments, to indicate code inline, wrap it in backticks; e.g. \`String cool = 'cool!';\`.
+- Within your ApexDoc2 comments, to indicate code snippets or special keywords, wrap in backticks; e.g. \`String cool = 'cool!';\`.
 This will be formatted as code in the output file.
+- Class and method annotations such as `@IsTest` or `@Future` will be displayed above the class or method's signature, while property annotations such as `@TestVisible` or `@InvocableProperty` will be displayed in the generated properties table.
+- *Important note* on implicitly privacy: For ApexDoc2 to best document your class files, it is generally best practice to always give your classes, properties, interfaces, and emums explicit access modifiers.
+That said, ApexDoc2 does have some ability to detect implicitly private types and methods.
+For instance, implicitly private `@IsTest` and inner classes, or methods whose signatures start with keywords like `void`, `abstract`, `virtual`, or with primitive types or collections can still be detected and will be assumed to be private.
+However, in order to not confuse properties with scoped variables, properties *must* start with access modifiers in order to be detected.
+To best ensure accurate documentation, please always use access modifiers, which will only help to make your code more readable and easily understood!

 See examples below.

-### Class Comments
+### Class Comments (includes class-level Interfaces and Enums)
-Located in the lines above the class declaration.
+In other words, includes any top-level types that live within a .cls file.
+Located in the lines above the type's declaration.
 The special tokens are all optional.

 | token | description |
 |-------|-------------|